priyaananthasankar/cloudshellinavnet/vnet_step_by_step.md

 # Workflow 9: Lock down Azure Relay

 In Azure Relay networking, disable public access.
-Repeat workflow 8.
+Repeat the steps in Workflow 8 to verify connectivity after disabling public access.

 # Cleanup:

-Delete the resource group and all resources inside it
+- Delete the resource group and all resources inside it